 I don’t like the word mistake—it sounds too permanent.
 Life is forgiving and if you find yourself off track with regards to an objective, don’t worry you’ll get back on your feet!
 If you have fallen off the proverbial horse, hop back on and keep ridin’.

 #5 Reward yourself when the results start to happen

-If you smoke two packs of cigarettes a day and have made a resolution to stop, give yourself a pat on the back when you get down to one pack.
+If you smoke two packs of cigarettes a day and have made a resolution to stop, give yourself a pat on the back when you get down to one.
 Heck, if you’re now down to one and a half packs a day you’ve made forward progress.
 Your ultimate goal is still in front of you and you’re still pursuing it, but don’t forget to smell the roses today.
-Change is a progress and it takes time, but if you focus on just one or two at a time you’ll be more successful.
+Change is a process and it takes time, but if you focus on just one or two at a time you’ll be more successful.